Davidslv/davidslv.github.com/modular-monolith-rails.md

 What follows is a question I get asked, in one form or another, almost every month: *"We have a big Rails app, it's getting hard to work in, everyone's stepping on each other — do we need to break it into microservices?"*

 Almost always, the answer is no. What you need is a **modular monolith**: a single deployable Ruby on Rails application whose internals are split into well-defined modules with enforced boundaries.
-You keep one deploy, one test suite, one database connection pool and one place to reason about a request — but you stop letting any object reach into any other object across the whole codebase.
+You keep one deploy, one test suite, one database connection pool and one place to reason about a request — but you stop letting any object reach into any other across the whole codebase.

 This page is the honest, current (Rails 8, Zeitwerk-era) guide to doing that.
 It covers what a modular monolith actually is, the three real mechanisms for building one in Rails — **Rails Engines**, **Packwerk**, and plain namespaced modules — and a fair, side-by-side comparison so you can pick.
 It walks through namespace isolation, inter-module boundaries, data ownership, and testing.
 And — because nobody else seems to write this part down — it tells you when you should *not* do any of this.